hopnets/practical_deflection/Omnet_Sims/README.md

 ### Step 5: Downloading distribution files

-To download the distribution files, run the following commands:
+To download the distribution files, make sure that you are in the right directory ("practical_deflection/Omnet_Sims") and then run the following commands:

 ```
+cd dc_simulations/simulations/sims
 git submodule init
 git submodule update
 ```

 ### Small-scale simulations: Extra step for evaluation in a short time

-Every scenario with [large-scale simulation](#step-5-running-the-simulations-and-extracting-the-results) configurations takes days or even weeks to complete.
+Every scenario with [large-scale simulation](#step-6-running-the-simulations-and-extracting-the-results) configurations takes days or even weeks to complete.
 Accordingly, we are providing a small-scale sample with 1Gbps links for those interested in evaluating the code in a short time.
-First, make sure that you are in the right directory ("practical_deflection/Omnet_Sims") and then use the following commands to download the distribution files:
+First, make sure that you are in the right directory ("practical_deflection/Omnet_Sims/dc_simulations/simulations/sims") and then use the following commands to extract the distribution files:

 ```
-cd dc_simulations/simulations/sims
-bash download_dist_files_LS_1Gbps.sh
+bash extract_dist_files_LS_1Gbps.sh
 ./run_1G.sh
 ```